vah7id/jekyll-now/_posts/2020-01-25-Make-simple-synthesizer-with-web-technologies.md

 ---
 layout: post
-title: Make your first simple synthesizer with web technologies
+title: Make your first simple synthesizer with web audio technologies
 ---

 ### Introduction

 Since I have started working on music production, audio web API became interesting for me to start experimenting the new ideas.
 Synthesizers allows musicians to create sounds never heard before and there are bunch of different synthesizers in the market for musicians and they're quite expensive as well.
 The idea that I'm working on these days is make the basic synthesizers with the web API's to start change the whole market issues and make the producing easier for the musicians.

 I started with most basic synthesizers that I can make with the current audio web API and then I can make the variety of synthesizers out of this project in future.
-Before getting started I suggest you to have a look at ***Web Audio API*** references on MDN.
+Before getting started I suggest you to have a look at [Web Audio API](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html) references on MDN.

 ### Getting Started